amiller0806/ORM-E-Commerce-Master/Readme.md

   ### Installation

   In the terminal:
- 1. Ensure you are in the correct folder, “ORM-E-Commerce” then type “cd develop in the terminal.
-After changing to the main directory, type “npm i” or “npm install” in the terminal.
+ 1. Ensure you are in the correct folder, “ORM-E-Commerce”
+ 2. Type “npm i” or “npm install” in the terminal.
   ### Contribution
   Ariel Miller

   ### Usage
 1. Ensure you are in the correct folder
-1. Install by typing “cd Develop in the terminal then “npm i” or “npm install”
+1. Install by typing “npm i” or “npm install”

+2. Run mysql with "mysql -u root -p", enter password
+3. Type "source db/schema.sql"
-2. Making sure you’re still in the develop directory, type “npm run seed"
+4. Type “npm run seed"

 3. Open Insomnia and run the following requests for Categories, Tags, and Products:
 - DELETE Request